 Visitation Guidelines & Conduct

 The Musée culturel du Mont-Carmel aims to protect its visitors as well as preserve the integrity and longevity of its collections and facilities at all times.
-As such, we ask all visitors and individuals to adhere to the following guidelines when present on the museum grounds or within its doors.
+We ask all visitors and individuals to adhere to the following standards and guidelines when present on the museum grounds or within its doors.

 We are actively engaged in carrying out meticulous restoration work.
 Please excuse our mess and be mindful of where you step.